 Cross Cutting Concepts: Scale, Proportion and Quantity; Structure and Function

 Engineering Practices: Developing and Using Models; Planning and Carrying out Investigations

 20 Sterile Cotton Swabs, pk/2

 4 x 30mL Ethanol, 95%

 THIS PACKAGE CONFORMS TO 49 CFR 173.4 for domestic highway or rail transport only

 *”Next Generation Science Standards” is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.

-WARNING: This product can expose you to chemicals including Crystal Violet and Methanol/Methyl isobutyl ketone, which are known to the State of California to cause cancer, birth defects and reproductive harm.
+WARNING: This product can expose you to chemicals including Crystal Violet and Methanol/Methyl isobutyl ketone, which are known to the State of California to cause cancer and reproductive harm.
 For more information go to http://www.P65Warnings.ca.gov.